-While an RC boat isn’t suited for passengers (except Stuart Little, of course), RC boats are still a great way to enjoy a day on the lake.
-An RC boat can provide endless fun for kids and adults.
+While an RC boat isn’t suited for passengers (except Stuart Little, of course), the best RC boats are still a great way to enjoy a day on the lake.
+RC boat stands for remote-controlled boat, and these waterproof gadgets can provide endless fun for kids and adults.
 Even if you don’t have a big lake near you, you can still find ways to enjoy an RC boat.
-Ponds, rivers, and even swimming pools can be plenty of fun.
+Ponds, rivers, and even swimming pools can provide plenty of fun.

-Because water is more unpredictable than land, there are some considerations that go into an RC boat that RC cars don’t have to worry about.
+Because water is more unpredictable than land, there are some considerations that go into a remote-controlled boat that RC cars don’t have to worry about.
 Protecting the engine from water is an obvious one, as is ensuring that the remote has sufficient range.
 After all, if your RC car goes out of range you can run after it and get it.
 With a boat, it’s not quite so easy.
-That’s why choosing the right boat is important, but choosing the right body of water is key as well.
-You don’t want to take a delicate toy boat on a river, just as you wouldn’t put a high-speed racer in a backyard swimming pool.
+Another factor to consider is the stability of the boat.
+If your RC car rolls over, you can easily flip it back over.
+A capsized RC boat, on the other hand, might be a bigger issue.
+That’s why you want to look out for boats that won’t flip over.

-If you’re just getting into RC boats, we’ve picked out some of our favorite affordable options that are primed for a day of fun on the water.
+If you’re just getting into remote-controlled boats, we’ve picked out some of our favorite options for beginners that are primed for a day of fun on the water.

 This remote control boat has a double-hatched battery casing to keep water out, and it also features a low-battery warning that appears on the remote control.
 Four channels on the 2.4Ghz range help prevent interference from other boats.
 The boat has a water intake to keep the motor cool.